braye/bounceback/README.md

 Useful for capturing intermittent jitter, e.g. on wireless network connections.

+## Building

+The tool has no external dependencies - simply run `go build .` in the project repository after cloning.
+Built on go 1.16, also tested on 1.15.

 ## Usage

 The tool has a simple client-server architecture.
 Run `bounceback server` on the endpoint you wish to measure latency to.
 The server listens for connections from the client on port 31337, on all IPv4 addresses.